 The free Burger King app for Android and Apple devices has a regular selection of vouchers which work out cheaper than just ordering normally.
-Deals that you usually find include two Double Cheeseburgers and two small fries for £3.49 (normally £4.96), two Whopper meals for £7.99 (normally £12.98), and regular fries for 50p (normally £1.49).
+Offers we've found include two Double Bacon Cheeseburgers, two large fries and two large soft drinks for £10 (normally £15.94), two Whopper meals for £8.49 (normally £12.98), and regular fries for 99p (normally £1.49).

 Once you've used a voucher, it'll disappear from the app, but the list of offers are refreshed every couple of weeks, so that voucher may then reappear.

 Occasionally, Burger King runs a 'Whopper Wednesday' promotion through its app, where you can pick up a Whopper burger for just £1.99 (normally £4.49).